United Nations Stabilisation Mission in Haiti: 6 July 2005 incident

 On 6 July 2005, MINUSTAH, led by Brazilian general Augusto Heleno carried out a raid in the Cité Soleil section of Port-au-Prince.
 The raid targeted a base of illegally armed rebels led by the known bandit Dread Wilme.
 Reports from pro-Lavalas sources, as well as journalist Kevin Pina, contend that the raid targeted civilians and was an attempt to destroy the popular support for Haiti's exiled former leader, Aristide, before scheduled upcoming elections.

 Estimates on the number of fatalities range from five to as high as 80, with the higher numbers being claimed by those reporting that the raid targeted civilians.
 All sources agree that no MINUSTAH personnel were killed.
 All sources also agree that Dread Wilme (born "Emmanuel Wilmer") was killed in the raid.
 MINUSTAH spokespeople called Wilme a "gangster."
 Other sources, such as the pro-Aristide Haitian Lawyers Leadership Network call Wilme a community leader and a martyr.

 The incident has been since heralded by groups who oppose the MINUSTAH presence in Haiti and who support the return of ousted President Aristide.
 MINUSTAH has also been accused by Fanmi Lavalas supporters of allowing the Haitian National Police to commit atrocities and massacres against Lavalas supporters and Haitian citizens.

 On 6 January 2006, UN mission head Juan Gabriel Valdés announced that MINUSTAH forces would undertake another action on Cité Soleil.
-On one side, traditional Haitian sectors criticized MINUSTAH for "standing by and not stopping the violence taking place in slums like Cité Soelil"; on the other hand, human rights groups were prepared to blame MINUSTAH for any collateral damage deriving from their actions.
+On one side, traditional Haitian sectors criticized MINUSTAH for "standing by and not stopping the violence taking place in slums like Cité Soelil"; on the other hand, human rights groups were prepared to condemn MINUSTAH for any collateral damage deriving from their actions.
 It was reported that Valdés said, "We are going to intervene in the coming days.
 I think there'll be collateral damage but we have to impose our force, there is no other way."

-Rape scandal
+Sexual abuse and exploitation of Haitians

-MINUSTAH soldiers have been accused of being involved in a number of sexual assault cases.
-In 2011, four Uruguayan UN marines were accused of gang raping a 19-year-old Haitian male in Port-Salut.
-It was said the alleged rape was recorded with a cell phone by the peacekeepers themselves and leaked to the Internet.
-The teenager and his family were forced to relocate their house after the video went viral.
-In March 2012, three Pakistani MINUSTAH officers were found guilty of raping a mentally challenged 14-year-old boy in the town of Gonaïves.
-Pakistani officials sentenced each officer to one year in a Pakistan prison.
+MINUSTAH soldiers have been accused of being involved in a number of cases of sexual exploitation and abuse (SEA) of Haitians—including various sexual assault cases, and cases of child rape and child sexual exploitation.